Energy-resolved spin correlation measurements: Decoding transverse spin dynamics in weakly interacting Fermi gases: Supplemental Material

 \subsubsection{Formalism}

-Abel inversion is an optimum way to evaluate the energy distribution of a given spatial profile along the longitudinal axis, although it was first designed for the extraction of a distribution in the radial direction from a measurement of distribution in the axial direction.
+Abel inversion is an optimum way to evaluate the energy distribution of a given spatial profile along the longitudinal axis, although it was first designed for the extraction of a distribution in the radial direction from a measurement of distribution along one axis $y$.
 The Abel transform has the form

 where $h(y)$ is a measured physical quantity and $f(r)$ is an unknown function.
 To evaluate $f(r)$, it is expanded into $n_{max}$ cosine terms~\cite{NewAbelInversion}: